-The Test and Trace Support Payment scheme (TTSP) will end on 31st March 2022.
+Test and Trace Support Payment scheme has now closed.

 The ‘main’ Test and Trace Support Payment is for people who live in England and:

 You have been told to self-isolate by NHS Test and Trace or NHS COVID-19 app because you have tested positive for COVID-19 on a PCR test or because you have been identified as a close contact of someone who has tested positive, and are not fully vaccinated or between 30 November 2021 and 13 December 2021 you were fully vaccinated and had been identified as a suspected or confirmed contact of someone with the Omicron variant.